professornaite/intro-to-mplusautomation/README.md

 ```

 After running an `MplusObject` function, MplusAutomation will generate an output file (same one we did before).
 ALWAYS check your output before moving forward with your analyses.
 It's easy to skip past checking our output since MplusAutomation doesn't automatically present it to us after running the code.
 It's good practice to make it a habit to check your output file after every run.

 ------------------------------------------------------------------------

 ## PART 3: Data Cleaning & Screening

-It's important to explore your variables before running a factor analysis.
+It's important to explore your data before running your analyses.
 First, lets rename our variables to something more meaningful using `rename()`.
 As a reminder, use the pipe operator `%>%` to create a sequence of functions, you can use the shortcut crt + shift + m:

 ```{r}